vonMeyennLab/H3K18la/README.md

 # H3K18 lactylation marks tissue-specific active enhancers

-## This site provides the R scripts and ChromHMM outputs for the manuscript submitted to Genome Biology
+## This site provides the R scripts and ChromHMM outputs for the manuscript